willer/playwright-mcp/README.md

 All the logged in information will be stored in that profile, you can delete it between sessions if you'd like to clear the offline state.

+### Chrome Extensions Support

+Chrome extensions are enabled by default when using a Chromium-based browser in headed mode.
+This allows you to access the Chrome Web Store and install extensions directly from there.

 ### Running headless browser (Browser without GUI).